Keep Out the Cold: How to Pick the Perfect Parka

 How these insulating materials are sewn into a jacket also determines how well they work.
 A cold spot in the parka is created when inner and outer shells come into contact via stitching.
 A two-walled construction prevents this; the inner and outer shells are held apart by baffles filled with down or synthetic fill.

 If you live in a place that truly takes the worst punches from Old Man Winter — say North Dakota or Alaska — you'll really want to dress for success against winter's onslaughts.
-Take a look at a parka like The North Face's Men's McMurdo Down Parka ($329.95 with free shipping, a low by $60).
+Take a look at a parka like the Patagonia Women's Fitz Roy Down Parka (from $224 with free shipping, 50% off).
 This ultimate parka boasts:

-- A thigh-length design for the best combination of warmth and flexibility
+- A longer-cut design for the best combination of warmth and flexibility

-- Hood: Detachable?
+Hood: It is detachable?
 Insulated?
 Drawstring to pull it tightly over your head?
 Faux-fur banded?

-- Body: Insulated with the right material for your climate?
+Body: Is it insulated with the right material for your climate?
 Is the shell waterproof?
 Does it breathe?
 Zip-out liner or 3-in-1 coat?
 Taped seams?
 Baffles or sewn-through construction?
-Draw string to cinch along your waist?
+Drawstring to cinch along your waist?

-- Pockets: Handwarmer pockets?
+Pockets: Does it have handwarmer pockets?
 Inside pockets for electronics and other items?

-- Sleeves: Insulated?
+Sleeves: Are they insulated?
 Can you cinch them against your wrists to keep out the cold?

-Before you know it, the wind and snow will be upon us.
+With winter here, the wind and snow can be upon us at any time.
 Don't spend another winter shivering and miserable, when you can embrace it from the comfort of your warm, dry parka.